sgillespie/lambda-calculus/README.md

 &lambda; scoping rules are similar to lexical scoping [5].
 An occurrence of a variable `x` is **bound** when it occurs in the body `t` of an abstraction `λ x. t`.
 An occurrence of a variable is **free** when it is not bound by an abstraction [2].
 For example, in the expression `λ x. x`, `x` is bound by the enclosing abstraction.
 In the expression `λ y. f y`, `f` occurs free while `y` is bound.

 ## Currying
 &lambda; does not include multi-argument functions.
 Instead, an abstraction can only take one argument [2].
 To simulate multi-argument functions, we use functions that return other functions, each taking one argument.
 We saw an informal example earlier.
-Let's consider a more concreate example,
+Let's consider a more concrete example,

     λf. (λx. f x)